dev-subhadeep/boibili/README.md

 ### Login a user

-GET request with "username" && "password" as JSON data to
+GET request with `username` and `password` as JSON data to

 ```
+> Note: This will provide a token that you need to add as header under Authorisation as Bearer token

 /user/
 ```